Skip to content

 Soul Scroll fires a long-range projectile that deals physical damage, slows hit enemies by 50% for 2 seconds, and refunds mana for each enemy struck.
 It travels through minions to hit the enemy hero behind them, so this is your primary lane-poke tool.

-In our testing across 22 matches, Soul Scroll’s mana refund made it the rare skill that becomes free to use in extended fights.
+Soul Scroll’s mana refund makes it the rare skill that becomes free to use in extended fights.
 Land it on three or more enemies and you actually gain mana.
 That mana surplus is what lets Hanabi keep Skill 1 toggled through long sieges.

 #Skill 3 (Ultimate): Forbidden Jutsu: Higanbana